Spirals, Tic-Tac-Toe Partition, and Deep Diagonal Maps: Introduction

+The geometric aspects of $T_k$ and other deep diagonal maps on planar polygons remain underexplored.
+There are only a few studies on the geometries of $T_k$ that focused on small $k$ or polygons with many symmetries.
+See \cite{schwartz2021textbookcasepentagramrigidity, schwartz2024pentagramrigiditycentrallysymmetric}.
+There is no established general framework on the type of geometric properties preserved under $T_k$ for $k \geq 3$ that is analogous to convexity under $T_2$.
+Even less is known for geometric objects that have precompact orbits under $T_k$.

+The most relevant result to this endeavor is the discovery of \textit{$k$-birds} under the map $\Delta_{k}$ in \cite{schwartz2024flappingbirdspentagramzoo}.
+A $k$-bird $P$ is a planar $n$-gon with $n > 3k$, such that there exists a continuous path of polygons $P^{(t)}$ connecting $P$ to the regular $n$-gon where the four lines

-The geometric aspects of deeper diagonal maps on planar polygons remain relatively underexplored.
-There have been efforts to generalize the invariance of geometric properties, such as convexity from \cite{Schwartz1992}, to deep diagonal maps and their variants.
-One such attempt is the \textit{$k$-birds} and the map $\Delta_{k+1}$, which connects the $(k+1)$-th diagonal of a polygon and intersects the diagonals that are $k$ clicks apart.
-In \cite{schwartz2024flappingbirdspentagramzoo}, R.\ Schwartz showed that the $k$-birds are invariant under both $\Delta_{k+1}$ and $\Delta_{k+1}^{-1}$.
-The orbits of the birds experimentally resemble points on a flat tori, where $\Delta_{k+1}$ acts as an isometry with respect to a certain flat metric, suggesting integrability.
+are distinct for all $i = 1, \ldots, n$ and $t \in I$.
+The map $\Delta_{k}$ connects the $(k+1)$-th diagonal of a polygon and intersects the diagonals that are $k$ clicks apart.
+See Figure \ref{fig:birds example} for the action of $\Delta_2$ on 2-birds.
+In \cite{schwartz2024flappingbirdspentagramzoo}, R.\ Schwartz showed that the $k$-birds are invariant under both $\Delta_{k}$ and $\Delta_{k}^{-1}$.
+Experimentally, the $k$-birds seem to have toroidal orbits under $\Delta_k$, which highly resembles the orbit of convex $n$-gons under $T_2$.
+Schwartz also showed that the $k$-birds have precompact forward $\Delta_k$-orbits modulo affine transformations---a property satisfied by convex $n$-gons under $T_2$.

-In this paper, I searched for geometric objects in $\RR\PP^2$ with similar torus-shaped precompact orbits under $T_k$ for $k \geq 3$.
-These objects are based on the concept of \textit{twisted polygons}: bi-infinite sequences $P: \ZZ \rightarrow \RR\PP^2$ such that no three consecutive points are collinear, and $P_{i+n} = M(P_i)$ for some fixed projective transformation $M$ called the \textit{monodromy}.
-Denote $\cP_n$ the moduli space of projective equivalent twisted $n$-gons.
-This paper contains the following two results:
+This paper has two main results.
+The first one is the discovery of two classes of geometric objects called type-$\alpha$ and type-$\beta$ $k$-spirals that are preserved under $T_k$ for all $k \geq 2$.
+These two classes of objects are subsets of \textit{twisted polygons}: bi-infinite sequences $P: \ZZ \rightarrow \RR\PP^2$ such that no three consecutive points are collinear, and $P_{i+n} = \phi(P_i)$ for some fixed projective transformation $\phi$ called the \textit{monodromy}.
+The moduli space of projective equivalent twisted $n$-gons is conventionally denoted by $\cP_n$.
+The type-$\alpha$ and type-$\beta$ $k$-spirals are the first discovered classes of geometric constructions of $T_k$ that generalize the pentagram map, which provides crucial evidence for a more general understanding of geometrically preserved classes under $T_k$.

-\begin{itemize} \item A certain orientation of triangles and configurations of the four points $P_i$, $P_{i+1}$, $P_{i+k}$, $P_{i+k+1}$ are preserved under $T_k$.
-Twisted polygons satisfying these conditions are called \textit{k-spirals}.
-There are two types of $k$-spirals: \textit{type-$\alpha$ and type-$\beta$}.
-The action of $T_k$ preserves each of the two types. \item The orbits of 3-spirals under $T_3$ and $T_3^{-1}$ are precompact.
-This suggests that the ($T_k$, $k$-spirals) pair is a nice geometric analogue to the ($T_2$, convex polygons) pair and the ($\Delta_{k+1}$, $k$-birds) pair. \end{itemize}